E-mail Form

 A large overdose can cause a person to stop breathing and die if not treated right away.
 The person may need to be admitted to the hospital to continue treatment.
 Depending on the drug or drugs taken, multiple organs may be affected.
 This may affect the person's outcome and chances of survival.

 If you receive medical attention before serious problems with your breathing occur, you should have few long-term consequences.
-You will probably be back to normal in a day.
+You may even be back to normal in a day.

 However, this overdose can be deadly or can result in permanent brain damage if treatment is delayed and a large amount of oxycodone and hydrocodone is taken.